nuuuwan/news_lk3_data/README.md

 *2024-05-10 13:16:00* · [`adaderanalk`](https://www.adaderana.lk/news/99129/-motorcycle-used-in-ahungalla-shooting-found-torched-) · `en`

-A torched motorcycle, which is suspected to have been used in the recent shooting incident in Ahungalla has been rescovered in a private land in the Sudu Welipotha area in Kosgoda, police said.
+A torched motorcycle, which is suspected to have been used in the recent shooting incident in Ahungalla has been recovered in a private land in the Sudu Welipotha area in Kosgoda, police said.

 The owner of the land had noticed the burnt motorcycle and informed the Kosgoda Police regarding the matter this morning (10).